Lake Overlay Regulations

 Watershed Trees Saved Over Time

 Our revision recommendations received unanimous approval from the Planning Commission in early July 2022, and then unanimous approval from Whatcom County Council in September 2022.
-Now the new rules are in effect!
-Yay!
+We commend both bodies for taking this important step.

 Volunteer Opportunities